NHOrus/srwq-compilation/episode-28.md

 "ODE System, interesting."

-"Um....Er...And...Thing.."
+"Um...
+Er...
+And...
+Thing.."

-"Died heroically fighting off 300 mad alien chainsaw robots and a giant dragon with a fez....I see.
+"Died heroically fighting off 300 mad alien chainsaw robots and a giant dragon with a fez...
+I see.
 Fair enough.
 And about the brain thing?"

 "Weather Balloon."